tacheometry/SimpleSignals/README.md

 # SimpleSignals
-A [Roblox-TS](https://github.com/roblox-ts/roblox-ts) RemoteEvent/BindableEvent wrapper which puts and end to the hassle of managing events.
+A [Roblox-TS](https://github.com/roblox-ts/roblox-ts) <b>RemoteEvent/RemoteFunction/BindableEvent</b> wrapper which puts and end to the hassle of managing events.
+You can <b>get straight to connecting and firing</b> without any WaitForChild/Instance.new boilerplate, while your event instances get created automatically in the background.
 <hr>

 ## Usage